What to do in the Pyrenees

 Wild horses in the Pyrenees.

 This is the most important natural destination in Spain, and it can be enjoyed all year round through a range of outdoor sports.
-In winter the snow brings an opportunity to practice all possible types of skiing (downhill, cross-country, ski touring), hiking and mountaineering.
+In winter, the snowy slopes are ideal for skiing (Alpine, Nordic, cross-country, etc.) and mountaineering.
 Spring and summer are the perfect time for water sports and mountain biking, while there are numerous hiking itineraries to suit everyone, in addition to some genuinely thrilling mountaineering ascents.

-The Pyrenees cover around 450 kilometres of mountains, and offer rivers, valleys, lakes, glaciers, canyons, peaks… They extend throughout the region of Catalonia, Aragon and Navarre, and among other nature spaces include particularly the National Parks of Aigüestortes i Estany de Sant Maurici in Catalonia, and the Ordesa y Monte Perdido National Park –the highest calcareous massif in Europe– in Aragon.
-The mountainous region of El Sobrarbe has been declared a geopark, and includes Ordesa y Monte Perdido.
+The Pyrenees are a mountain range 450 kilometres long, with rivers, valleys, lakes, glaciers, canyons, and high peaks.
+They form the northern border of Catalonia, Aragon and Navarre, and the many natural spaces include the National Parks of Aigüestortes i Estany de Sant Maurici in Catalonia, and Ordesa y Monte Perdido in Aragon - the highest limestone massif in Europe, forming part of the mountain region of Sobrarbe, an official Geopark.

 How to get there